 Other Negative Effects:

-Cortisol stimulates gastric-acid secretion (lessening our digestive systems' abilities) The real danger of stress-triggered cortisol levels over long periods of time are a big concern.
+We know that Cortisol reduces bone formation (long term chronic stress) and the stress response has known negative effects on our immune system.
+Read: [5 Basic Ways to Stronger Immunity] Cortisol stimulates gastric-acid secretion (lessening our digestive systems' abilities) which is BAD news for those of us spending money on GOOD food to put in our system!
+The real danger of stress-triggered cortisol levels over long periods of time are a big concern.
 Numerous studies have linked elevated cortisol levels with impaired memory function.

 As if those all above aren't reasons enough to realize we NEED to slow down and relax, we have this culture of BUSY & RUSH (and not the good kind of Rush) where it is glorified to run around being too busy for life.